thunlp/cost-optimal-gqa/README.md

 ## How to Run the Code

-Execute the following.
-This will automatically use multiple GPUs is available.
-To replicate the numbers in the paper, please run the training experiments on machines with 8 NVIDIA A800-80GB GPUs.
+### Step 1: Setup

+First, setup the environment and download the pretraining dataset by following the README in the `src` folder.

+### Step 2: Train the Models

+In the `src` folder, execute the following.

 ```shell
 bash train.sh
 ```

+This will automatically use multiple GPUs is available.
+To replicate the numbers in the paper, please run the training experiments on machines with 8 NVIDIA A800-80GB GPUs.